spectrum-health-systems/myavatool-web-service/doc/man/manual.md

 <h3 align="center">

-  Click one of the links above.
+  Click one of the links above

 </h3>